Civil Engineering (CIVL)

 CIVL 3410 Introduction to Geotechnical Engineering (4 semester hours)

 Soil formation, classification, physical and mechanical properties, soil compaction, flow through porous media, effective stress, earth pressures, consolidation, shear strength, and application to design of foundations and earth structures.
 Laboratory testing of soils.
-Perquisites: CIVL 2300, CIVL 3100.
+Prerequisites: CIVL 2300, CIVL 3100.

 CIVL 4001 Civil Engineering Design, Practice, and Ethics (4 semester hours)